sleonny/CreateREADME/Develop/README.md

     ## Addtional Features

-    The ability to choose to inclue a table of contents.
+    The app includes the ability to include a table of contents or not.

     ## How to Contribute

-    To contribue please fork the repository and submit a pull request.
+    To contribute please fork from the repository @ https://github.com/sleonny/CreateREADME.
+Then submit a pull request.
 THANK YOU!

     ## App url